 Introduction to CSS Appearance

 The CSS appearance property allows website developers to emulate native user interface (UI) controls to alter the appearance of HTML elements.
 Many Web developers insert browser-specific properties for optimum browser compatibility by using extensions such as -webkit- for Safari, Google Chrome, and Opera for newer versions, -ms- for Internet Explorer, -moz- for Firefox, -o- for older versions of Opera and so on.
-Like with any CSS property, this will simply disregard if a browser doesn’t really support a proprietary extension.
+Like with any CSS property, this will be disregarded if a browser doesn’t support a proprietary extension.

-The appearance property presents an element with a platform-native styling focuses on the concept of the user’s operating system.
-One point to consider here that, the appearance property has been dropped from the CSS 3 standard.
-This is still mentioned in the CSS Basic User Interface Level 4 Module (author’s Draft as of November 2016), however, and could be reinterpreted in the future.
+The appearance property presents an element with a platform-native styling that focuses on the concept of the user’s operating system.
+One point to consider here is that the appearance property has been dropped from the CSS 3 standard.
+However, this is still mentioned in the CSS Basic User Interface Level 4 Module (author’s Draft as of November 2016) and could be reinterpreted in the future.

 Syntax and Parameters